 Brokers who hold shares in street name for customers are required to vote as the beneficial owners instruct.
 A "broker non-vote" occurs when a broker does not have discretionary voting power with respect to a proposal and has not received instructions from the beneficial owner.
 Brokers are not permitted to vote on non-discretionary items if they have not received instructions from the beneficial owners.
 Brokers are permitted to indicate a "broker non-vote" on non-discretionary items absent instructions from the beneficial owner.
 Abstentions and broker non-votes are treated as shares that are present and entitled to vote for purposes of determining whether a quorum is present at the meeting.
-Abstentions and broker non-votes are tabulated separately, with abstentions counting as votes against the proposal in the tabulation of the votes cast on a proposal for purposes of determining whether a proposal has been approved while broker non-votes relating to a proposal are not counted as a vote cast with respect to that proposal.
+Abstentions and broker non-votes are tabulated separately, with abstentions counting as votes against the proposal in the tabulation of the votes cast on a proposal for purposes of determining whether a proposal has been approved while broker non-votes relating to a proposal are not counted as entitled to vote or a vote cast with respect to that proposal.

-Proposals 1 and 4 are considered discretionary items, so the Company does not anticipate that any broker non-votes will be recorded.
-Proposals 2 and 3 are considered non-discretionary items under the regulations promulgated by the New York Stock Exchange and approved by the Securities and Exchange Commission because the proposals involve equity-based compensation plans or increasing the authorized common shares under an equity based compensation plan.
-Therefore, if you hold your common stock in street name with your broker, your broker will not be able to vote in favor of or against proposal 2 or 3 without your specific instructions.
+Proposals 1 and 3 are considered discretionary items, so the Company does not anticipate that any broker non-votes will be recorded.
+Proposal 2 is considered a non-discretionary item under the regulations promulgated by the New York Stock Exchange (the "NYSE") and approved by the Securities and Exchange Commission (the "SEC") because the proposals involve equity-based compensation plans or increasing the authorized common shares under an equity based compensation plan.
+Therefore, if you hold your common stock in street name with your broker, your broker will not be able to vote in favor of or against proposal 2 without your specific instructions.
 Abstentions and broker non-votes will not have any effect on the outcome of voting on director elections.
-Abstentions will have the effect of votes against proposals 2, 3 and 4, but broker non-votes will have a neutral effect on these proposals.
+Abstentions will have the effect of votes against proposal 2 and 3, but broker non-votes will have a neutral effect on these proposals.